 - Take a magnifying glass or camera (Ipad/Phone) with you on your expedition.

-- Bug spray – it’ll make the experience more pleasant for everyone involved in the process.
+- Bug spray will make the experience more pleasant for everyone involved in the process.

 Discovering the hidden world of bugs is easier than you think.
 All you need to do is find a patch of greenery, then start looking in plants and trees for insects.